The Mergers & Acquisitions Litigation Review: Japan

 The Antimonopoly Act, which provides merger control rules, also constitutes an important source for the regulatory framework governing M&A. The Japan Fair Trade Commission regulates transactions that may substantially restrain competition in violation of the Antimonopoly Act.
 In the context of cross-border transactions, the Ministry of Finance, METI and other relevant ministries regulate investment by foreign investors into Japanese corporations under the Foreign Exchange and Foreign Trade Act (FEFTA).

 i Common claims and procedures

 Appraisal actions are frequently brought by shareholders following the announcement of Japanese M&A transactions.
 Appraisal rights provide a statutory remedy for shareholders who are not satisfied with the terms on which they will lose their shares as a result of an M&A transaction.
 In an appraisal proceeding, shareholders often claim that the consideration for the transaction was inadequate due to a flawed process or conflicts of interest.
 However, given recent developments in appraisal case law (explained below), courts usually first focus on the M&A transaction process at issue rather than the substantive valuation.

-In order to bring an appraisal action, a shareholder must follow a process provided in the Companies Act, which includes:
+To bring an appraisal action, a shareholder must follow a process provided in the Companies Act, which includes:

-- voting against the transaction at the shareholders meeting (if shareholder approval is required);
+- voting against the transaction at the shareholders' meeting (if shareholder approval is required);

 - delivering an appraisal demand notice; and